Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 The presence of complaints characteristic of polymyalgia rheumatica;

-Decrease in the number of red blood cells and hemoglobin in the blood, an increase in ESR.
+Decrease in the number of red blood cells and hemoglobin level in the blood, increase in ESR.

-Auxiliary value for differential diagnosis is provided by sphygmography, rheovasography, Dopplerography of the affected arteries.
-For the same purpose, the presence of C-reactive protein and the level of sialic acid, fibrinogen in the blood are determined.
+Sphygmography, rheovasography, and Dopplerography of the affected arteries are of auxiliary value for differential diagnosis.
+For the same purpose, the presence of C-reactive protein and the level of sialic acid and fibrinogen in the blood are determined.

 Treatment

 At the moment, there are two directions in the treatment of temporal arteritis: therapeutic and surgical.
-Surgical methods are resorted to in the event of the development of complications such as aortic aneurysm and thrombosis of blood vessels, especially those that supply blood to the eyeball.
+Surgical methods are resorted to in the event of the development of complications such as aortic aneurysm and thrombosis of blood vessels, especially those supplying blood to the eyeball.

 Forecast

-Temporal arteritis is a serious condition.
-With untimely recognition and inadequate treatment, pathology poses a threat to the health and life of the patient.
-A timely diagnosis, the implementation of the recommendations of doctors can avoid complications and make the prognosis favorable.
+Temporal arteritis is a serious disease.
+If not recognized in a timely manner and treated inadequately, the pathology poses a threat to the health and life of the patient.
+A timely diagnosis and compliance with doctors’ recommendations avoid complications and make the prognosis favorable.

-In our department of vascular surgery, a full examination, qualified interpretation of the results obtained and the professional implementation of all types of therapeutic measures are possible.
+In our department of vascular surgery, a full examination, qualified interpretation of the results obtained and professional implementation of all types of treatment measures are possible.

 angiodoctor.ru